-If you’re working in an urban environment – whether it’s an industrial park, large factory, with vehicles on the move, or in the downtown core, your need for communication among team members doesn’t change.
+If you’re working in an urban environment – whether it’s an industrial park in Canada’s own Silicon Valley, a large factory, with vehicles on the move, or in the downtown core of a major city like Toronto, Ottawa or Vancouver, your need for communication among team members doesn’t change.

 Cities are a commonplace for technologies like cell phones to be used to relay messages, but they often don’t cut it.
+In fact, we’ve covered how cell phones are costing your business here.
 Not only are they not always a durable option for members on the go, but with distracted driving laws and the need to wait for a reply from your colleague, efficiency can go down the tube if you rely on cell phones to keep up with your employees.
 In team environments, there is also a struggle with cell phones because of the inability to connect with multiple team members at once – causing efficiency to wain as a result.

 Two way radios, however, provide instant answers to that problem and, with the right option, can work effectively in urban environments – from close proximity to long range.
 Today, we will look at five questions our customers often have about using two way radios in a city environment and around buildings:

 Are there better frequencies for work in and around buildings?

 UHF frequencies have proven itself as the top frequency and the best options for urban work environments.
 UHF frequency is known for its ability to penetrate buildings and provide communication both in and around buildings.
 UHF stands for ‘Ultra High Frequency’ and is stronger for these environments than the commonly known VHF (Very High Frequency) band.

 This blog post goes into more detail about the differences between UHF and VHF frequencies to help you decide what’s better for your business.